cnorm35/bridgetown-blog/src/_posts/the_road_to_rails_conf.md

 thinking that'll be enough to help me jump out of a plane.

 In other words...practicing was where the majority of my focus should be.
-There's absolutely no subsititute for feeling more comfortable speaking in public than...you guessed it, speaking in public.
+There's absolutely no substitute for feeling more comfortable speaking in public than...you guessed it, speaking in public.

 ### Philly.rb